damonjavert/jps2sm/README.md

 ### Quickstart
 Download the binary release for your platform: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases

+**Due to bug #58, please ensure you have “Display original Artist/Album titles” switched OFF in your user settings!**

 Extract the contents of the zip, add your JPS and SM login credentials to **jps2sm.cfg**

     jps2sm --help